 Tahiti Travel Guide

 Tahiti!
-Just the sound of that name stirs up exotic images in your mind.
-If you’re visiting French Polynesia, there’s no way of avoiding the big island.
+Just its sound stirs up exotic images.
+If you’re visiting French Polynesia, there’s no way of avoiding its “big island”.
 But ‘the Queen of the Pacific’ offers so much more than just last minute shopping.
-Home to the only big city in French Polynesia – Papeete, you’ll love strolling through its colorful market and busy waterfront.
-Dig a bit deeper and head out of town to discover the famous black sand beaches, ancient archeological sites, surf spots & laid back seaside villages.
-Looking for that postcard view?
-Venture into the uninhabited interior on a hike or 4X4 adventure, get up close and personal with giant volcanic peaks and cascading waterfalls coming out of everywhere.
-The best part?
-You might be the only one there!
-This Tahiti Travel Guide will help you make the most of your time on the big island.
+Home to the only big city in French Polynesia – Papeete, stroll through its colorful market and busy waterfront.
+Dig deeper and head out of town to discover Tahiti’s black sand beaches, ancient archeological sites, surf spots & laid back villages.
+Venture into its uninhabited interior to witness Tahit’s spectacular peaks and cascading waterfalls.
+This Tahiti Travel Guide will help you make the most of your time on the island.

 About This Tahiti Travel Guide

-Tahiti is often the name used for the entire 118 islands and atolls that make up French Polynesia, though it is an island on its own.
+Tahiti is often the name used to describe the entire 118 islands and atolls that makeup French Polynesia, though it is an island on its own.
 I spent three months in French Polynesia and over two weeks in Tahiti, as part of a six-month backpacking trip across the South Pacific Islands.
-During the following years, I have since returned several times to Tahiti both as a traveler and group leader.
+I have since returned several times to Tahiti both as a traveler and tour group leader.
 This travel guide to Tahiti was written based on my experiences and is meant to help you make the most of this once-in-a-lifetime destination.
 The Tahiti Travel Guide is geared towards independent travelers, but any visitor will find it useful.
-In this article, we’ll explore the island of Tahiti.
+In this guide, we’ll explore in-depth the island of Tahiti.

 French Polynesia Travel Guide - banner